apache/trafficcontrol/traffic_ops_ort/atstccfg/README.md

 -y, --revalidate-only
     When given, atstccfg will only emit files relevant for updating content invalidation jobs.
 For Apache Traffic Server implementations, this limits the output to be only files named 'regex_revalidate.config'.
+Has no effect if --get-data or --set-queue-status/--set-reval-status is/are used.
 ```
-atstccfg caches generated files in /tmp/atstccfg_cache/ for re-use.

 # Development